Change assessment data gives you excellent insight into how to shape your Change Management projects so that they are structured for success.

 - High-level Vision and Solution Design

 - Detailed Solution Development

-- Organizational level/strategic implementation planning
+- Organisational level/strategic implementation planning

 - Local-level/tactical implementation planning and deployment

 What does your assessment say about Change Management learning, or training in the organisation?
 Has it been successfully managed within changes in the past?
 Often learning actions are either run too late or too soon in the change process or even target the wrong skills.

 A poor learning process can actually increase anxiety around change and risks increasing resistance.